 The results of the regression models are applied to the current demographics of each detailed occupation to estimate the propensity of current workers to separate from the occupation.
 This is used to generate a projected labor force exit rate and an occupational transfer rate for each occupation, which is applied to the projected level of employment to calculate the number of separations projected for an occupation.
 Occupational separations can then be added to the projected employment change in an occupation to identify the total occupational openings available for new workers to enter.

 The CPS data used to calculate separation rates are coded in accordance with the Census Occupation Classification System.
 The occupational employment projections use occupational codes from the Standard Occupational Classification (SOC) system, which are often more detailed than the U.S. Census Bureau's occupational classifications.
-To apply CPS data to the occupations in the projections matrix, BLS identifies the CPS occupations that are equivalent to, or that included, a given detailed SOC occupation.
+To apply CPS data to the occupations in the projections matrix, BLS identifies the CPS occupations that are equivalent to, or that include, a given detailed SOC occupation.

-BLS also provides information about education and training requirements for each of the occupations for which it publishes projections data.
-This approach allows occupations to be grouped in order to create estimates of the outlook for occupations with various types of education or training needs.
+For each of the occupations for which BLS publishes projections data, BLS also provides information about the education and training typically required to enter the occupation, as well as about the training typically required to attain competency in the occupation’s skills.
+This approach allows occupations to be grouped in order to create estimates of the outlook for occupations with various types of entry-level education or training needs.
 In addition, educational attainment data for each occupation are presented to show the level of education achieved by current workers.8